pumpintel/pumpfun-scanner-bot/README.md

 # Features of Pump Intel Bot

-## List Pumpfun Tokens that are Live:
+## List Pumpfun Tokens that are Livestreaming:
 Easily find and track tokens that are currently live on Pumpfun.

 ## Sort by Market Cap: